Aneesh-382005/Audio-Deepfake-Detection/README.md

 - Manual Deprecation fixes, code replacements, importing necessary libraries and saving a fresh requirements.txt
 - Modified the script to extract and organize data to match the expected input pipeline format.
 - Model training at custom configurations.
 - Implemented a checkpoint mechanism which saves the current model state after each epoch.
+Keeps track of the last 5 checkpoints.
+This is especially useful if a previous epoch shows promising performance.